googlefonts/variable-components-in-ufo/README.md

 #### Component Transformation

-The value for the `transformation` is a dictionary with the following keys:
+The value for the `transformation` is a dictionary with the following items:

 | key | value | default value |
 |-|-|-|